Generic Name: diazoxide (oral) (DYE az OX ide)

 What is the most important information I should know about oral diazoxide?

-You should not take this medicine to treat occasional low blood sugar that is caused by diet.
+You should not take this medicine to treat occasional low blood sugar caused by diet.

-You should not take this medicine if you are allergic to diazoxide or to certain heart or blood pressure medicines such as hydrochlorothiazide (HCTZ), HydroDiuril, Hyzaar, Lopressor HCT, Vasoretic, Zestoretic, and others.
+You should not take this medicine if you are allergic to diazoxide or to certain heart or blood pressure medicines such as hydrochlorothiazide (HCTZ), HydroDiuril, Hyzaar, Lopressor HCT, Vaseretic, Zestoretic, and others.

-Diazoxide should not be used to treat occasional hypoglycemia caused by diet.
+You should not take diazoxide to treat occasional low blood sugar caused by diet.